Ahmed-Ali/Cucumberish/README.md

 3. CucumberishTest:
     - This target contians test cases that tests the behaviour of the Cucumberish framework itself.
 This is accomplished by comparing the order of feature, scenario and step execution and their associated classes and methods that supposed to appear in Xcode Test Navigation

+# Unit Tests
+Cucumberish has a behavioural test cases that can be executed through the CucumberishTest scheme.
+To execute these test,  select the scheme and press CMD+U

 # Troubleshooting
 #### My test case scenario failed because the step is not implemented, but I am sure I implemented it, now what?